sanathdevalapurkar/sanathdevalapurkar.github.io/integrable.md

 I will add further references for later parts as we go along.

-Most of your grade will be based off a final paper (probably around 80% of the grade); and depending on the number of people who sign up, either a final 15-20 minute presentation <b>and</b> a few problems which will be due in the middle of the semester (these problems will be of the form "explore the following topic", and not "here is a problem, do it in exactly this way").
+Most of your grade will be based off a final paper (probably around 80% of the grade); and a few problems which will be due towards the end of the semester (second week of April).

 We will meet in <b>SC 232</b> on <b>Tuesdays, 4:30-6 pm</b> and in <b> SC
 530</b> on <b>Fridays, 2-3 pm</b>.